Store sensitive materials safely.

-As a journalist you will be recording, storing and transmitting a large amount of material.
-Some of this material may be sensitive.
+As a journalist you will be recording, storing and transmitting a large amount of material – some of which may be sensitive.

-If so, you should take measures to ensure that sensitive materials are stored safely and do not put you or your sources at risk.
+If so, take measures to ensure that this material is stored safely so you do not put yourself or your sources at risk.

 Best practice: securing your materials

 - Look at the content of your material and assess whether it could put you or your sources at risk.

 - Assess whether the identity of the person you are in contact with could put either you or them at risk.